jhoward1994/strapi-issue-22162/README.md

 - Install the plugin from NPM `npm install @jhoward1994/test-plugin-issue-22162`
 - Run all test cases above.
 - See no error.
-- Consistent results between dev and production.
+- Consistent results between dev and production vite build.

 - BONUS: test this as a workspace plugin.
 This behaves the same as NPM install.